Image by NanoStockk from iStock

 In today's complicated business environments, you must set up organizational structures based on cooperation.

-Background: Limitations of Hard and Soft Management Approaches
+Background: Hard and Soft Management

 One of the Six Simple Rules’ central premises is that conventional management approaches, which the authors split into hard and soft, are neither sufficient nor appropriate for the complexity of organizations nowadays.